 Small firms, however, are not required to offer coverage but do have to follow ACA reforms.
 These rules protect workers from having to pay higher premiums because of their health conditions and make sure the insurance covers essential health benefits.
 However, about 40% of small-firm employees work at companies with self-funded or level-funded plans, and these businesses don’t have to follow all the ACA rules

-For example, small-firm employees nationally paid an average of $7,529 in family premium contributions compared to $6,796 at large firms, while family deductibles averaged $5,074 at small firms versus $3,547 at large ones.
+For example, small-firm employees nationally paid an average of $7,529 in family premium contributions compared with $6,796 at large firms, while family deductibles averaged $5,074 at small firms versus $3,547 at large ones.
 Workers at small businesses also paid a larger share of their plan costs.

 Researchers suggested the below policy changes to make health insurance more affordable and accessible for small-firm workers: